 Sky firmly believe that in their industry, time is of the essence.
 Sky News Arabia takes full advantage of Brandwatch to remain swift and to get quality coverage out fast.
 Having data aggregated in one place makes it much easier to analyze the information and to focus on what’s important rather than spending time manually collecting information.

-The full case study can be viewed here, in which you can read more about the ways it is using Brandwatch to enhance their social intelligence operations.
+The full case study can be viewed here, in which you can read more about the ways it is using Brandwatch to enhance their social media intelligence operations.